Tada-Project/tada/README.md

 - `tada_a_bigoh.py [-h] --directory DIRECTORY --module MODULE --function FUNCTION [--types TYPES [TYPES ...]]`

-You can learn about GatorGrader's checks and defaults by typing python3 `tada_a_bigoh.py -h` in your terminal window and then reviewing the following output.
+You can learn about Tada's checks and defaults by typing python3 `tada_a_bigoh.py -h` in your terminal window and then reviewing the following output.